Cash Flow is King: Estimating Whether a Rental Property Will Give You a Good ROI

 So, is owning a rental property worth it to you for a $325 cash flow increase every month?

-Gardner uses one single question to cut through the allure of being a homeowner and get down to his clients’ deeper motivations: Do you want to own that dirt?
+Mac Gardner, a Florida-based certified financial planner, uses a single question to cut through the allure of being a homeowner and get down to his clients’ deeper motivations: Do you want to own that dirt?

 By this he means, do you actually want to own a physical house and land, or simply use other vehicles like REITs to benefit from additional cash flow?